 Please note that only the leading edge of the output of the PPS Extender should be used for timing application as the pulse width is not well controlled (temperature dependant).

 The pulse extender circuit is protected against PPS voltages as high as Vin + 5V and as low as ground.
 Exceeding these voltages may damage Q1.

-The kit will ship with a 2x16 blue display as shown in Picture 1.
+The kit ships with a 2x16 blue LCD display as shown in Picture 1.